OAI/OpenAPI-Specification/guidelines/v2.0/EXTENSIONS.md

 # OpenAPI Extensions

-The OpenAPI Specification version 2.0 allows for custom properties to be added at several places within an OpenAPI definition, allowing
+The OpenAPI Specification version 2.0 allows for custom properties to be added at several places within an OpenAPI document., allowing
 API providers to extend the meta-data provided for their REST APIs as needed.
 Extension properties are always prefixed by "x-" and can have any valid JSON format value.